MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 Does your map have hidden treasures?
 You can hint about them with the "Map Hint" field.

 #### Treasures
-A list of treasures that could end up in treasure chests.
-Use this only if you want to add extra treasures.
-If not, then do not fill this filed.
+A list of treasures that could end up in treasure chests

 Format:
 ```